 Since the 2012-13 school year, Anderson has been proud to present a school musical featuring our very talented middle schoolers.
 Past shows include Annie and Aladdin.
 In the 2014-15 school year, students will perform in The Little Mermaid.

-A licensed physical education instructor provides activities that foster individual fitness and team play in grades K-8 and recess games coordinators are on board for the elementary grades.
+Two licensed physical education instructors provide activities that foster individual fitness and team play in grades K-8.
+Health/hygiene instruction is provided to 7th grade students as per DOE mandate.
 Our fitness room, funded by a grant from the City Council, is utilized by middle schoolers and offers treadmills, stationary bikes, two recumbent bikes, and several Arc trainers (elliptical machines).

 Observing, hypothesizing, designing & conducting experiments, collecting & analyzing data, and drawing conclusions are emphasized in our hands-on, minds-on, inquiry & discovery approach to science.
 Utilizing F.O.S.S.
 (Full Options Science System) kits as the core component of our program, students in all grades receive instruction from one of our school's three full-time science teachers.